6 Common Phishing Scams to Avoid

 “Account Compromised” is the subject line to an email that appears to be from your financial institution.
 You log on to your account only to see that everything is as it should be.
 You review the email once more.
 It’s being sent from a different sender and has misspelled words.
 It’s not even specifically addressed to you.

-6 Common Phishing Scams to Avoid
+Common Phishing Scams

-Fraudsters may create phony emails that look nearly identical to a legitimate one.
+A study from October 2022 shows there was a 61% increase in the rate of phishing attacks compared with 2021.
+Phishing scams involve fraudsters creating phony emails that look nearly identical to a legitimate one.
 They may say something along the lines of “update your account information now” or “your information has been compromised”.

 Phone Spoofing

 Have you been receiving phone calls from numbers that look familiar or places you do business with?
 Chances are you’re a victim of phone spoofing.
-The Federal Communications Commission (FCC) recently issued a $120 million fine to a telemarketer for spoofed robocalls, the largest fine ever in FCC history.

 If you think someone important may be calling you, like a doctor, financial institution, or government office, hang up the phone and look up the known phone number for the office.
 Call them using the phone number you researched to verify the call.